-Key Words: coronary artery disease • mortality • prognosis • risk • vitamin D
+Key Words: coronary artery disease ■ mortality ■ prognosis ■ risk ■ vitamin D

-Vitamin D deficiency is a prevalent health problem all over the world that has been associated with many chronic diseases, including coronary artery disease (CAD).1 It has been suggested that vitamin D may play a protective role in the cardiovascular system,2 and vitamin D deficiency is associated with cardiovascular events in the general population.^{3,4} However, studies concerning vitamin D status and the prognosis of CAD are scarce, and the conclusions are inconsistent.^{5,6} Furthermore, recent clinical trials that used total 25-hydroxyvitamin D (25(OH)D) for vitamin D status did not prove causality.7-9 Whether vitamin D status is associated with mortality in patients with CAD is still unknown.
+Vitamin D deficiency is a prevalent health problem all over the world that has been associated with many chronic diseases, including coronary artery disease (CAD).
+It has been suggested that vitamin D may play a protective role in the cardiovascular system, and vitamin D deficiency is associated with cardiovascular events in the general population.
+However, studies concerning vitamin D status and the prognosis of CAD are scarce, and the conclusions are inconsistent.
+Furthermore, recent clinical trials that used total 25-hydroxyvitamin D (25(OH)D) for vitamin D status did not prove causality.
+Heat of the vitamin D status is associated with mortality in patients with CAD is still unknown.